SuperMoney logo

 Captive Lenders

 A captive lender is a finance subsidiary of a car manufacturer.
 Auto companies use them to help buyers finance their vehicles.
-Though captive lenders once dominated used financing, their 7.89% market share in 2022 fails to impress.
+Though captive lenders once dominated used financing, their 7.89% market share in 2022 failed to impress.
 Nevertheless, they remain a useful resource for borrowers who need them.

 A few worth noting are the following: